Ratimon/redprint-optimism-contracts-examples/README.md

 <h1>📚 POC : OPStack Contracts 's Deployment Pipeline using Redprint 📚</h1>

+This repo shows how `Redprint` works. it includes a template experiment **OPstack** features.
+This can be done by modifying their smart contracts components using our [`Redprint Wizard`](https://github.com/Ratimon/redprint-wizard).
+Then, [`redprint-forge`](https://github.com/Ratimon/redprint-forge) could be used to deploy such customized contracts in production.

-A PoC shows how `Redprint` works.
-This developer toolkit includes both interactive code generator and template to modify & deploy **OPstack** ’s smart contract components in modular style.
-It also acts an educational place to study OPStack component at smart contract level.
+Hence, this acts an educational place to study OPStack component at smart contract level.

 > **Note**💡